How the Offer Process Works

 The workflow can be summarized as:

-1. Listing agent creates a listing, uploads a photo, and gets a submission link
+1. Listing agent creates a listing (sale or rental), uploads a photo, and gets a submission link

 2. Buyer agents submit offers through that link (no account required)